nhanchaukp/flarum-login2see/README.md

 A Flarum extension.
 Adds a login to see BBCODE.

-Note that it only works for the main post (the start post of a discussion) because I don't think it makes sense to ask people logining to a comment post to see it's content.
+Note that it only works for the main post (the start post of a discussion).
 This BBCode will be replaced by div in comment posts.

 ### How to